MattB17/SystemsProgramming/C/Notes/other.md

 For structs, a function gets a copy of the struct
 * the function gets a copy of the entire struct (including any arrays)

+C is allowed to insert spaces between members of a struct
+* this is because it may lead to a more favourable layout which makes accesses faster

 ### Binary Files
 To open a binary file
 * `output_file = fopen("testing.dat", "rb")`